Steph-Chong/scores/docs/paper.md

 ## Key Benefits

-In order to meet the needs of researchers, `scores` has the key benefits outlined in the table below.
+In order to meet the needs of researchers, `scores` has the following key benefits.

 |             |                                                                                     |
 |-------------|-------------------------------------------------------------------------------------|